wsu718/Git-for-Web-Development-Project/README.md

 In order to do this, you **do not** need to create new forks of these projects.
 Follow the steps below for each project:

-- [ ] Add your TL as a collaborator to your fork.
+- [X] Add your TL as a collaborator to your fork.
-- [ ] Go into your project folder, make a new branch `firstname-lastname`
+- [X] Go into your project folder, make a new branch `firstname-lastname`
-- [ ] Add your first and last name to the README.md file in the project and save.
+- [X] Add your first and last name to the README.md file in the project and save.
-- [ ] add/commit/and push to your own branch  **Be sure to push to your branch!**
+- [X] add/commit/and push to your own branch  **Be sure to push to your branch!**
-- [ ] Create a Pull-Request to submit your work
+- [X] Create a Pull-Request to submit your work
-  - [ ] Use your own student fork as the base (compare across forks, base-fork -> master).
+  - [X] Use your own student fork as the base (compare across forks, base-fork -> master).
-  - [ ] Add your TL as a reviewer on the Pull-Request
+  - [X] Add your TL as a reviewer on the Pull-Request

+  Pull Request for UI-III: https://github.com/wsu718/UI-III-Flexbox/pull/1 Pull Request for User Interface: https://github.com/wsu718/User-Interface/pull/1

 - [ ] TL then will count the Assignment as done by merging the HW back into master "STUDENT FORK".

 ## Stretch
-- [ ] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
+- [X] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
 Independantly research the following topics to learn more about Git.
-  - [ ] Research and understand what a `merge conflict` is and how to resolve it.
+  - [X] Research and understand what a `merge conflict` is and how to resolve it.
-  - [ ] Reseach the Git commands `pull`, `rebase`, `merge`.
+  - [X] Reseach the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the master branch.
-  - [ ] Reseach the Git commands `reset `, `revert`, `clean`.
+  - [X] Reseach the Git commands `reset `, `revert`, `clean`.
 These commands will allow you to go back and ammends previous commits you have made.

-- [ ] Research and set up a Graphical User Interface (GUI) Git console.
+- [X] Research and set up a Graphical User Interface (GUI) Git console.

-- [ ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.
+- [X] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.